sayedmcmaster/stock-price-prediction-using-graph-convolutional-neural-networks/README.md

 # stock-price-prediction-using-graph-convolutional-neural-networks

 1. Steps to execute the project
-1.1 Make sure the data folder has the the corresponding data file mentioned in the code 1.2.
+1.1 Make sure the data folder has the the corresponding data files mentioned in the code 1.2.
 Then using Jupyter Notebook execute the code.
 1.3.
-It is important to see if the required software is there or not.
+It is important to see if the required software and modules are there or not.
 Check the software requirements section

-2. Important Code Files
+**2. Important Code Files**

 **simplest_model_gcn_mlp_only-stock-prediction-cleaned.ipynb**
 -- It used a simple GCN and MLP layer to predict prices.
 It works on Pearson, Spearman, and kendall tau based stock price prediction.
 Also, plots and compares the performance.
 I will integrating financial news based prediction into this same file to compare all in one file.